Courtney Hall, Owner/Director and Piano Instructor

 Betsy Singer holds a Bachelor’s degree in Music Performance with a focus on flute performance from Capital University.
 She also is currently finishing a Master’s degree in Vocal Performance with an emphasis in opera at the University of Akron.
 Betsy also has a music educator’s license from the Ohio Department of Education.
 She has been playing flute since 1997 and actively performing since 1998.
 2001 is when she began singing and performing that same year.
 Betsy is an experienced flute and vocal coach for any level of experience and loves to focus on bringing music into a full body experience with eurythmics.
 In her spare time, Betsy enjoys playing games with her husband, Nicholas, and spending time with her two children, Xavier and Bethany.

-Dr. Maira Liliestedt, Piano Instructor and College Prep Instructor
+Dr. Maira Liliestedt, College Prep Instructor

 Maira Liliestedt was a prizewinner in numerous student competitions in her native Romania before moving to the United States in 1992.
 Liliestedt received a Bachelor of Music in piano from Bowling Green State University and Master of Music and Doctor of Musical Arts degrees from the University of Cincinnati College-Conservatory of Music where she studied with Eugene and Elisabeth Pridonoff.